What Are Meme Stocks?

 Look at the example below and notice the tightening of the bands right before the breakout.

-To my earlier point, price penetration of the bands alone cannot be a reason to short or sell a stock.
+To the earlier point, price penetration of the bands alone cannot be a reason to short or sell a stock.

 Notice how the volume exploded on the breakout and the price began to trend outside of the bands; these can be hugely profitable setups if you give them room to fly.